 We have several program options to choose from which include 1-5 days of classes.
 Please review the program options to see which classes are offered and what schedule they follow.
 We have 1, 2 and 3 day classes available.
 You may combine them all for a 5 day experience.

 What subjects are taught in the CORE & Middle School program?
 We provide Math, Language Arts, and Social Studies instruction, and closely follow the Common Core State Standards (CCSS).

 Is it a drop off program?
 What are the hours?

 Do I need to order my own books?
 All required curriculum is included in class fees and will be ordered by teachers.
 It is strongly suggested that you purchase or borrow from the library the class novels if your student would like their own copy to follow along.
 Each teacher will forward a suggested supply list for students & a wishlist for classroom donations.
 Families who enroll with us after September 1st are required to purchase their own curriculum.
 We will give you EXACT links of which books to order upon enrollment.

 How do you decide class placements?

-Student placement is based on formal assessments which take place prior to admission.
 We take into account the student’s academic history and experience, as well as their social and emotional makeup.
 Our classrooms develop their own “learning profiles” that will differ from year to year based on the makeup of the students in that class.
 This learning profile dictates the ICANN standards that the students are working in.
 For example, we may have a fourth grade class that begins the year working on the end of 3rd grade concepts OR a second grade class that is able to start on 3rd grade concepts mid year.